 Politico is an American political journalism company covering politics, policies, and healthcare in the United States and internationally.
 The platform distributes content primarily through its website and uses traditional media like television, printed newspapers, radio, and podcasts to supplement the website.

 14) Sarah Kliff

 Sarah is an investigative reporter at the New York Times, focusing on topics related to healthcare.
 At the moment, she is currently investigating the high costs of coronavirus testing and treatment.
 Before joining the Times, she was a senior policy correspondent at Vox.com.
 Her last project focused on the high cost of emergency room care and relied heavily on a crowdsourced database of more than 2,000 patient bills that her readers submitted to Vox.
-Before that, she covered health policy for the Washington Post, where she was the founding writer at Wonkblog, a blog dedicated to making complicated healthcare policies easily understandable.
+Before that, she covered health policy for the Washington Post, where she was the founding writer at Wonk blog.
+This blog was dedicated to making complicated healthcare policies easily understandable.
 She has also covered health policy for Politico and Newsweek magazine.

 15) Tara Parker-Pope